GOOGL LAWSUIT ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOGL) of a class action securities lawsuit.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Alphabet Inc. ("Alphabet" or the "Company") ( GOOGL) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Alphabet investors who were adversely affected by alleged securities fraud between February 4, 2020 and January 23, 2023.
 Follow the link below to get more information and be contacted by a member of our team: